 Core is an ecosystem of games with creator tools designed to allow players to jump quickly through many different games.
 Each game's success helps other games, so the Core community is very collaborative and helpful to new creators, and there are resources within the Core Editor to make collaboration on projects easy.

-This document will discuss ways to structure projects to work with a team as collaborators, and detail the tools, in and out of Core, that will let you succeed in creating successful projects with a team.
+This document will discuss ways to structure projects to work with a team as collaborators and detail the tools used in and out of Core, that will let you succeed in creating successful projects with a team.

 All of your Core projects, called Maps are files saved on your computer, so they can be zipped and distributed the same way you would any file.
 Project files are very small, so they are easy to send through e-mail and chat programs, especially when compressed to a